ppanthasen/efficient-dataset-distillation/README.md

 2. **[PAD Repository](https://github.com/NUS-HPC-AI-Lab/PAD)**
    The Prioritize Alignment in Dataset Distillation (PAD) method and its implementation are adapted from the PAD repository.
 This method was integrated into the project to improve dataset distillation performance.

-and the following files are taking from the ECE1512 course materials
+and the following files are taken from the ECE1512 course materials:
 1. `networks.ipynb`
 2. `utils.ipynb`
 3. `MHIST Dataset`